 While the monitor doesn’t feature a curved display, you can easily connect a second screen to further expand your workstation.
 The response time is 5ms and the screen refreshes at 75Hz, which isn’t the fastest on the list.
 You can attach peripherals with a DP port and two HDMI options.

-The Dell U2720Q is another solid choice for productivity and is also one of the more affordable 4K monitors you can get right now.
+The Dell P2719H is another solid choice for productivity and is also one of the more affordable Full HD monitors you can get right now.
 It’s not lacking in specs and features, though.
-The 27-inch IPS display comes with a 3,840 x 2,160 resolution, accurate color reproduction, a 60Hz refresh rate, and 5ms response time.
+The 27-inch IPS display comes with a 1,920 x 1,080 resolution, accurate color reproduction, and 8ms response time.

-There aren’t a lot of ports here.
-You get one HDMI port and a DisplayPort.
-However, a USB-C port provides a single port solution with up 90W power delivery to keep your laptop or device charged while transferring data and video.
+There are even plenty of ports to pick from here.
+You get one HDMI port and five total USB-A and USB-C options.
 It’s beautifully designed too, with a small, compact base and a near-borderless frame.
 The stand is also tilt and swivel-friendly.
-For an additional $350, you can bump the display size up to a massive 43-inches as well.

 5. Asus VG245H